The Benefits of Turmeric for Inflammation

 Inflammation is your body's way of protecting itself from infection, illness, or injury.
 As part of the inflammatory response, your body increases its production of white blood cells, immune cells, and substances called cytokines that help fight infection.
-So its basically your body's natural protective response when it feels threatened by something foreign.
+So it is basically your body's natural protective response when it feels threatened by something foreign.
 Certain foods can lead to inflammation as well.
 Foods that cause inflammation are:

 -processed meats and foods like chips and crackers